College of Arts and Sciences

-To enroll in any French, German, Russian or Spanish course beyond 1110, a student who has not successfully completed the prerequisite courses at UNO must take the appropriate placement exam and qualify for the desired course.
-All students are subject to this requirement including transfer students.
-UNK/UNL students are not exempt from this requirement.
+To enroll in any French, German, Japanese, Russian or Spanish course beyond 1110, a student who has not successfully completed the prerequisite courses at UNO must take the appropriate placement exam and qualify for the desired course.
+All students are subject to this requirement including transfer students (including those from UNK/UNL).
 The Department of Foreign Languages reserves the right to cancel the registration of any student who has not met the prerequisites for a course.
 Transfer courses at the 3000/4000 level are subject to the approval of a departmental adviser and the department chair.
 All foreign language courses must be completed with a grade of “C-” or better to continue to the next course.

 - a student who completes a 3000-level course in French, German, Russian, or Spanish with a grade of “C-” (1.67) or better at UNO without having completed the 1110-2120 sequence may be granted credit for any of the courses 1110, 1120, 2110, and 2120 for which credit has not already been earned.

-Although not required for graduation, a student may elect a minor in addition to the major.
+Although not required for graduation, a student may complete a minor in addition to the major.
 The minor must contain at least 12 hours of upper division work.
 See the respective departments for details.
-Minors are offered in the following Arts and Sciences fields: anthropology, biology, biotechnology, black studies, chemistry, Chicano-Latino/a studies, English, environmental studies, foreign languages (French, German, Russian, Spanish), geography, geology, history, mathematics, medieval/renaissance studies, Native American studies, philosophy, physics, political science, psychology, religion, sociology, and women’s studies.
+Minors are offered in the following Arts and Sciences fields: anthropology, biology, biotechnology, black studies, chemistry, Chicano-Latino/a studies, English, environmental studies, foreign language and literature (French, German, Russian, Spanish), geography, geology, history, mathematics, medieval/renaissance studies, Native American studies, philosophy, physics, political science, psychology, religion, sociology, and women’s and gender studies.
 Students may also complete a minor offered by another college.

 Forty-Five Hour Rule